People

 - Joshua Siegel, M.S.
 Graduate 2024

-- Currently working towards her PhD at Carnegie Mellon University
+- Currently working towards his PhD at Carnegie Mellon University

 - Aaron Eppstein, M.S.
 Graduated 2023